AdrianSiwiec/audio-comunicator/README.md

 Receiver takes 3 arguments: number of bits per second of transmission, frequency to represent 0 and frequency to represent 1.

-When there is unexpected end of message throws Exception.
+When there is unexpected end of message or message is corrupted it prints "Message Corrupted"

 Example: "python2 recv.py 5 440 880".
 It writes to output recipient's and sender's id and message and whether crc32 check was positive.